-As a prepper, I wouldn’t what to go into the end of the world survival situation alone.
+As a prepper, I wouldn’t want to go into an end of the world survival situation alone.
 I believe it would be like the Will Smith character in “I am Legend”.
 No, I don’t think it would be a lot of fun so you would want to have partners.
 People who contribute to improving the survival situation.

 Not the guy who sits at the Shell station his whole shift complaining about what the working guys are doing.
 The thing about my friends and fellow survivalist is that they all have something to offer.
-A pretty face and nice body will only get you out of tickets but it won’t save you butt in a survival situation.
+A pretty face and nice body may get you out of tickets but it won’t save your butt in a survival situation.

 Talents will be helpful

 So what do You have to offer?
 Social media and computer skill?
 Most likely you won’t need them when the power is off.
 Great conversationalist?
 You’ll be doing the dishes.
 I won’t abandon any body.
-I’ll find something for you to do and If you chose not to do it your on your own.
+I’ll find something for you to do and If you choose not too, you can do it on your own.

 I’ll use initials so as not to directly identify anybody I’m talking about.
 RCL is a disciplined Army Recon and Law Enforcement trained friend with hunting skills.
 OM law enforcement trained mechanical inclined has hunting and waterborne operation skills.
 JM has Air Force Military Police and fire arms buff.
 He’s a hard worker and mechanically inclined.
 WB has massive computer skills since high school.
 WF has law enforcement and corrections skills.
 I’ve known since high school and also a hard worker.
 FM neighbor hard-working auto mechanic and body guy.
 Keeps his daughters mud truck running.
 The guy can do wonders with metal and paint.
 GS has a pretty face, great body and super personality.
 She has done wonders raising her daughter. (yes you can bring your husband).